Site-specific Sound Pieces at the Grande Bibliothèque, 2016

 (Project Website : HERE)

-7 site-specific sound situations are displayed in and subtly integrated to the common spaces of Quebec national library (Grande Bibliothèque, Montreal, Quebec): between the poetry collection, inside the archive room, at work tables, behind the service counter, etc. By the mean of a site-specific spatialized listening through which fiction (recorded sound interventions by performers) merges with reality (documentary recordings), the listener is immersed in the physical presences of numerous readers, passers-by, employees.
-The library’s real and potential/imaginative sounds are staged and brought into presence.
+7 site-specific sound “situations” are displayed in and subtly integrated with the common spaces of Quebec’s national library (Grande Bibliothèque, Montreal, Quebec): between the poetry collections, inside the archive room, at work tables, behind the service counter, etc. Through site-specific spatialized listening by which fiction (recorded sound interventions by performers) merges with reality (documentary recordings), the listener is immersed in the physical presence of numerous readers, passers-by, and employees.
+The library’s real and potential/imaginative sounds are thereby staged and brought into presence.

 Please listen to the video with headphones in order to hear the aproximation of the spatial diffusion.

 Listening situation for two, French Poetry, 1st floor, Grande Bibliothèque.